abicelis/Remindy/README.md

 ## About the app
-The android reminder app for power-users wanting set any kind of reminder.
+THE android app for power-users wanting set any kind of tasks, and reminders of those tasks.
+Rich metadata can be attached to any task.
+Some of the available attachments include: Lists, Text, Images, Recordings and Links!

 Supports all kinds of reminders:

 * Daily, Weekly, Monthly and yearly reminders?
 Yes.
 * Location-based reminders?
 Yes.
 * Geofences?
 Yes.
 * Timed reminders?
 Yes.
 * Reminders ending at a specific date?
 Yes.
 * Reminders which repeat a set amount of times?
 Yes.
-* Reminders with extra data attached such as images, audio, links and text?
-YES!

 This app will be available at the Google Play Store, soon!